National Health Service (England): Waiting lists and waiting times

-Following the start of COVID-19 pandemic, there was a dramatic increase in the backlog of people waiting for treatment.
-The BMI said "the backlog in secondary care consists of the care that the NHS would normally have delivered but which was disrupted as COVID-19 impacted service delivery".
+The COVID-19 pandemic disrupted the delivery of healthcare by the NHS and there was a dramatic increase in the backlog of people waiting for treatment.
 In December 2022 over 7 million people were on a hospital waiting list in England, 1 in 8 English people.
-Many had waited for months.
 This was the largest number since the start of records.
+Among them more than 2 million had been waiting over 18 weeks and more than 400,000 over 12 months.
 37,837 patients waited over 12 hours for hospital admission after it had been decided to admit them in November 2022, 255% more than in 2021 and 3,303% more than in November 2019.